sacs-epfl/fairness-audits-with-collaboration/README.md

-# ml-audits
+# Fairness Auditing with Multi-Agent Collaboration

-This repository hosts the code for our work on multi-agent collaborative auditing.
+This repository hosts the code for our work titled *"Fairness Auditing with Multi-agent Collaboration"* which will appear in the *Proceedings of the 27th European Conference on Artificial Intelligence (ECAI), 2024*.

 # Setting up the python environment